 Is that even a real thing?

-As the first child she gets experimented on and none of them have worked, through my own fault.
+As the first child she gets experimented on and none of the methods have worked, through my own fault.

-With this baby I vowed we would have a great bedtime routine, He would always sleep in his cot even at naptime.
+With this baby I vowed we would have a great bedtime routine.
+He would always sleep in his cot upstairs, even at naptime.
 How wrong I was.

 For practical reasons I always have my baby in a baby carrier on the school run.
 People ask me why?
 Don’t you have a pram?
 I have given up explaining and just say he’s been hugging Mummy since he was born and thats true.

 Fast forward to coming home.
-After just giving birth and having separated tummy muscles sitting up at night to breastfeed a baby and put him back in his cot was so uncomfortable.
+After just giving birth and having separated tummy muscles, sitting up at night too breastfeed a baby and put him back in his cot was so uncomfortable.
 I resorted to lying down feeding as that was the only comfortable way and soon I was getting a relaxing sleep!!
 Yay.